x

 • Hijri Year: It is the calendar era used in the Islamic calendar (from 622 CE), which is based on lunar years (354-355 days a year)

-• AH: Anno Hegirae (romanized) - referring to the Islamic calendar years
+• AH: Anno Hegirae (Romanized) - referring to the Islamic calendar years

 Main Definitions